 • Occupational hazards and standard safety precautions.

 • Office procedures, methods, and equipment including computers and applicable software applications such as word processing, spreadsheets, and databases.

-• Understand, interpret, and apply general and specific administrative and departmental policies and procedures as well as applicable federal, state, and local policies, laws, and regulations.
+• Interpret and apply federal, state, and local policies, laws, and regulations.

 • Communicate clearly and concisely, both orally and in writing.